-The caravan water system can be used with or without the internal water tank.
-To use the caravan without internal water tank:-

-- Ensure that the external water container is full.
-(See Ultraflow inlet page 59) - Connect the external pump to the lower connection point on the outside of the caravan, labelled 'direct to taps'. - Move the white selector valve close to the pump anti-clockwise to select the external source - Close all the taps except one, which should be open in the hot position - Ensure that the water heater drain valve and tank drain valve are both in the closed positions (move the yellow handles on the valves fitted near the tank to horizontal positions)

-- Switch the pump on using the button on the control panel.
-Water will flow through the open tap after a short time.
-This tap can then be moved to the cold position again, after a short time, water will flow. - Repeat the procedure at each tap, including the external shower point.
+- Connect the waterline hose to the lower connection point on the outside of the caravan, labelled 'direct to taps'. - If an internal fresh water tank is ftted, then at the internal tank open the upper inline valve, by rotating the handle so that it is in line with the pipe.
+Also, close the lower inline valve, by rotating the handle to that it is at right angles to the pipe. - Close all the taps except one, which should be open in the hot position - Ensure that the water heater drain valve and tank drain valve are both in the closed positions (move the yellow handles on the valves fitted near the tank to horizontal positions) - On the control panel, turn the internal water pump ON - Return to the tap which the waterline is connected to (the site water supply) and turn the tap on.
+After a short while water will flow from the one open tap.
+Move that tap to the cold position. - Repeat the 'open hot' and 'open cold' procedure at each tap, including the external shower point if fitted.